mkienbus/rezy-frontend/README.md

 # Rezy App
 ## Description:
-This application is meant to be a demonstration of the skills I have learned so far in my programming course.
+This application is meant to be a demonstration of the skills I learned in my programming course.
 It utilizes a PostgreSQL database, Ruby on Rails backend, and the React framework for the frontend.
-My focus on this application was the functionality between the back and front ends, without a heavy focus on the front/styling.
+I am currently working on implementing more MUI tools, such as the calendar.
+My focus on this application was the functionality between the back and front ends.
 ## Requirements:
 | Requirement | Version |
 | --- | --- |